jiawlu/OSM2GMNS/docs/source/index.rst

     >>> og.outputNetToCSV(net)

 .. note::
-    osm2gmns v1.x is not fully backward compatible with v0.x due to significant architectural changes and new features.
-The multi-resolution modeling (MRM) feature is currently available only in v0.x.
-For MRM functionality, please refer to the `v0.x user guide`_.
+    Version Compatibility: osm2gmns v1.x introduces significant architectural changes and new features, therefore it is not fully backward compatible with v0.x.
+    Features like Multi-Resolution Modeling (MRM) are currently exclusive to v0.x.
+    For MRM, please consult the `v0.x user guide`_.

 Key Features